-Professor Lee has a research and professional interest in IT based innovation adoption and diffusion (focusing on systems implementation management issues), knowledge management, electronic commerce, online social networks, and legal informatics encompassing the legal, ethical and policy aspects of information technology.
-He is a member of the Hong Kong Committee for Pacific Economic Cooperation (HKCPEC) advising the Secretary for Commerce, Economic and Development (SCED) on relevant economic and cooperation matters.
-He is also an independent non-executive director of two major IT enterprises listed in the main board of the HK Stock Exchange.
+Professor Lee has a research and professional interest in IT based innovation adoption and diffusion (focusing on systems implementation management issues), knowledge management, electronic commerce, online social networks, online addiction, and the development of digital competence.
+He is Chairman of the Hong Kong Committee for Pacific Economic Cooperation (HKCPEC) advising the HKSAR Government on relevant APEC-related economic and cooperation matters, and he is a member of the Hong Kong Deposit Protection Board.
+He has over 2 decades of corporate governance experience at board level as independent non-executive directors of enterprises listed in the main board of the HK Stock Exchange.
 Professor Lee was a member of the Hong Kong Research Grant Council (RGC) Business Studies Panel (2009-2014), and an Appeal Board member under the Unsolicited Electronic Messages Ordinance.
 He was a founding vice-chairman of the Hong Kong Computer Society e-Business Special Interest Group and served as a member of the IT Training Committee of the Vocation Training Council.
 Professor Lee had also served on the IT Projects Vetting Committee of the Innovation and Technology Commission for many years.

 Professor Lee has published over one hundred refereed articles in international journals, conference proceedings, and research textbooks.
 He is the Principal Investigator of a number of prestigious competitive grants and has published in leading journals in his field (such as MIS Quarterly, Journal of MIS, Communications of the ACM, International Journal of Electronic Commerce, Decision Support Systems, Information & Management, and the Journal of International Business Studies).
-His work has received numerous citations in the SCCI/SCI database and Google Scholar.
-Professor Lee has served as Associate Editor and Area Editor of the Journal of Electronic Commerce and Applications (Elsevier Science) and the International Journal of Information Policy and Law (Inderscience) and served on the editorial board of the Information Systems Journal (Blackwell Scientific).
-He has also served as a special Associate Editor for MIS Quarterly and the Information Systems Journal.
+His research has received numerous citations and he has been rated as the most highly cited business professor at CityU for many years.
+Professor Lee has taken editorial role in a number of leading scholarly journals including MIS Quarterly, the Information Systems Journal, and the International Journal of Information Management, among others.